Gravitational background from dynamical binaries and detectability with 2G detectors: Conclusions

 The residual background is composed of all the sources that are not detected individually.
 In the case of 2G detectors, the fraction of detected binaries is small (negligible for BNSs and BHNSs and up to 3\% for BBHs in HLVIK).
 We have shown that the detected sources, because they are at the lowest redshifts, contribute the most to the total energy density (up to 39\% for BBHs with HLVIK) and subtracting them can significantly reduce the background amplitude and then affect its detectability.

 We predict that an effective observation time of $\sim{} 8 - 8.5$ years will be necessary to reach a 3~$\sigma$ confidence level with HLV -- HLVIK at design sensitivity.

-The CBC background, when detected, can provide valuable information about the star formation history, the metallicity evolution, the mass distribution and the different formation channels.
+\paragraph{Discussion} The CBC background, when detected, can provide valuable information about the star formation history, the metallicity evolution, the mass distribution and the different formation channels.
 In this study, we explored the impact of adding a population of binaries from young clusters, continuing the work started by \cite {2008.04890} for isolated binaries.
-In the near future, we plan to investigate more populations, such as globular cluster binaries \cite{2020_Antonini,Fragione_2018} or primordial black holes \cite{2017_Raidal,Garcia-Bellido:2017aan,Clesse:2018ogk}.
+Other formation channels have been investigated in \cite{Bavera_2021} and confirm that the background shape is deeply affected by the formation/evolution channel of compact binaries.

-Our results are still affected by model uncertainties, such as the mass distribution, the spin, the common envelope parameter or the fraction of dynamical binaries, that hopefully will be better understood as we have more observations in the next few years.
+Our results are affected by model uncertainties and parameter choices, which may have an impact on the population \citep[e.g.,][]{belczynski2022,mapelli2022}.
+For example, we adopted a model in which the natal kicks are generally low ($\sigma{}=15$ km s$^{-1}$) and depend on the fallback mass \citep{giacobbo2018b}.
+Larger kicks ($\sigma{}>100$ km s$^{-1}$) are expected to reduce the number of BNS and BHNS mergers by a factor of ten or more \citep[see][for a discussion]{santoliquido2020b}.
+Alternatively, models in which the kick does not depend on the fallback lead to a quenching of high-mass BBH mergers.
+Our models assume a high accretion efficiency \citep{hurley2002}: during stable mass transfer nearly all the mass lost by the donor is accreted by the companion, unless the latter is a compact object.
+This assumption is known to have a large impact on the final chirp mass and delay time distribution \citep[e.g.,][]{bouffanais2020}.